DevABM/Task/Jan/Day29/task29_answers.md

 These are some of the common places to check for errors in Jenkins.
 Depending on your specific configuration and the type of error, there may be other places to check as well.
 #
-7. In Jenkins how can you find log files?<br>
+7. In Jenkins how can you find log files?
+#
 Yes, Read the previous answer again.
-#

 #
 8. Jenkins workflow and write a script for this workflow?<br>
 #